BannerImg

 What is the rarest sky phenomenon?

 As confirmed by NASA, the blue super moons are the rarest sky phenomenon.
-These moons only appear once every ten years due to astronomical conditions and the intervals of their appearance can be as long as twenty years too.
+The blue moon appears once every ten years due to astronomical conditions.
+Sometimes the intervals of their appearance can be as long as twenty years too.
 Hence the famous phrase “once in a blue moon”.

 4 COMMENTS